 eSIM is sometimes used interchangeably with the term eUICC (embedded Universal Integrated Circuit Card).
 There is a difference however, as the eUICC is the platform that can be used to run multiple secure applications.

 Worldwide recognition is growing for the unique ability of the eSIM to deliver flexible control and dynamic security over a connected object’s lifetime.
-The latest view of eSIM shipment volumes, given by Trusted Connectivity Alliance (formerly SIMalliance) in 2022, showed continued global eSIM growth in 2021, with eSIM shipments collectively reported by TCA members increasing 9% year-on-year to reach 337 million units.
+The latest view of eSIM shipment volumes, given by Trusted Connectivity Alliance (formerly SIMalliance) in 2023, reveal significant growth in the global adoption of eSIM technology in 2022.
+Shipments reported by TCA members increased by 13% year-on-year to reach 382 million units, with TCA also estimating the total available market in 2022 at 427 million units.

 eSIM provides flexible, trusted connectivity to meet complex logistical needs across various industry verticals.
 Multiple connectivity profiles, post-issuance personalisation and remote management capabilities simplify supply chains and ease deployment challenges.